DG-ReiD/DFGS/README.md

 If you are using the above-mentioned framework, you just need to place  our DFGS code in the sampler package and import it for use.

-Moreover, You need to prepare DeiT or ViT Pre-trained Models.